-Section I - Strategy(ies) (1-page maximum for each strategy selected); 18 points
+Section I - Strategies (1-page maximum for each strategy selected); 20 points

 The applicant must submit a completed SSC Action Plan using the template located here.
-In the Action Plan, identify which strategy/ies you will be addressing.
-At minimum at least one strategy and at least two outcomes per strategy are required.
-Describe the evidence-based activities you will implement to increase the expected outcomes associated with each strategy you selected.
+In the Action Plan, applicants are required to implement Strategy #1 and its outcomes and identify at least one additional strategy and its outcomes to address.
+Applicants must describe the evidence-based activities you will implement to increase the expected outcomes associated with each strategy selected.
 All outcomes should be contributing toward strengthening the stroke system of care.
 See Appendix A - Coverdell Stroke Program Strategy document for further details on strategies (including priority populations), expected outcomes, and additional resources.